-- Research Matters: Stem Cells and Dr. Faustman
+- Research Matters: Dr. Denise Faustman on a Vaccine for Type 1

 Don't Be Shy

 We'd LOVE to hear from you!
 Please drop us a line by email via firstname.lastname@example.org, or on any of our social media channels like Facebook, Twitter, or Instagram.
 We may not agree, but we DO appreciate the fact that we can all talk and work together.
 (Oh, and remember: Nothing here qualifies as certified medical advice.
 Kapeesh?! :))

 Please enjoy DiabetesMine.com!